oven-sh/bun/docs/guides/ecosystem/render.md

 [Render](https://render.com/) is a cloud platform that lets you flexibly build, deploy, and scale your apps.

-It offers features like auto deploys from GitHub, a global CDN, private networks, automatic HTTPS setup, and managed PostgreSQL and Redis instances.
+It offers features like auto deploys from GitHub, a global CDN, private networks, automatic HTTPS setup, and managed PostgreSQL and Redis.

 Render supports Bun natively.
 You can deploy Bun apps as web services, background workers, cron jobs, and more.